-We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of the governmental activities and the General Fund of the Central Minnesota Violent Offender Task Force (VOTF) as of and for the year ended December 31, 2013, and the related notes to the financial statements, which collectively comprise the VOTF's basic financial statements and have issued our report thereon dated October 23, 2014.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of the governmental activities and the General Fund of the Central Minnesota Violent Offender Task Force (VOTF) as of and for the year ended December 31, 2016, and the related notes to the financial statements, which collectively comprise the VOTF's basic financial statements and have issued our report thereon dated September 20, 2017.

-The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains six categories of compliance to be tested in connection with the audit of the VOTF's financial statements: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for contracting and bidding because the VOTF did not enter into any contracts during 2013.
-In addition, we did not test for compliance with the provisions for public indebtedness because the VOTF has no debt.
+The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing.
+Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for tax increment financing because the VOTF has no tax increment financing districts.

-In connection with our audit, nothing came to our attention that caused us to believe that the Central Minnesota Violent Offender Task Force failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that the VOTF failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the VOTF's noncompliance with the above referenced provisions.

-This report is intended solely for the information and use of the Board of Directors and management of the VOTF and the State Auditor and is not intended to be, and should not be, used by anyone other than those specified parties.
+This report is intended solely for the information and use of the Board of Directors and management of the VOTF and the State Auditor, and is not intended to be, and should not be, used by anyone other than those specified parties.